YesianRohn/UnionST/README.md

 ## Dataset

 UnionST-S, UnionST-P, and UnionST-R datasets (each containing 5M samples) can be downloaded from [Huggingface](https://huggingface.co/datasets/Yesianrohn/UnionST).
 We use the lmdb file format adopted by the mainstream STR protocol.
+In addition, we have  summarized the other STR synthetic datasets compared in the paper, which are available [here](https://huggingface.co/datasets/Yesianrohn/STR-Synth).

 ## Training Model
 The configuration and implementation of the SVTRv2-AR model have been completed in [OpenOCR](https://github.com/Topdu/OpenOCR/blob/main/configs/rec/nrtr/svtrv2_nrtr.yml).